 Conditions vary along this long island chain, from the calmer waters around the BVI to more energetic conditions in the south along the Windward Islands trail.
 Here, you can expect winds of 10 to 25 knots.
 The Easterly Trade wind is the most prominent and consistent wind in the Caribbean which is strongest in December and January.
 Consistent currents and trade winds around the BVI, for example, are calmer, usually well below 20 knots.

-From June to November, the trade wind is often less predictable and stable making the winter months the best time to charter a yacht in the Caribbean.
+From June to November, the trade wind is often less predictable and stable making the winter months the best time to go on a sailing holiday in the Caribbean.
 The months between December and May are also the driest months in the Caribbean.
 Learn more about winter sailing in the Caribbean in our guide.

 The Caribbean covers a wide range of topographically diverse islands so it is worth noting that the islands offer slightly differing climate.
 On average, the Caribbean is blessed with ideal temperatures in the mid to upper 20’s.
 In some islands, like Martinique, expect air temperatures in the 30s and similar sea temperatures, with wave heights usually well under a metre.

 Check individual destinations for information on the best times and any physical obstacles to be aware of while navigating these gorgeous sailing waters.
 Generally speaking, early morning sailing in the early part of the year will make for the calmest conditions.
-Remember, you can also book a skipper together with your Caribbean yacht charter with Zizoo.
+Remember, you can also book a skippered sailing holiday in the Caribbean with Zizoo.
 Find out if you need a skipper here.